pyston/pyston_v1/README.md

 Pyston should be considered in early alpha: it "works" in that it can successfully run Python code, but it is still quite far from being useful for end-users.

 Currently, Pyston targets Python 2.7, only runs on x86_64 platforms, and only has been tested on Ubuntu.
-Support for more platforms -- along with Python 3 compatibility -- is planned for the future, but this is the initial target due to prioritization constraints.
+Support for more platforms -- along with Python 3 compatibility -- is desired but currently not on the roadmap.

-> Note: Pyston does not currently work on Mac OSX, but that is being worked on.
+> Note: Pyston does not currently work on Mac OSX, and it is not clear when it will.

 ##### Contributing

 Pyston welcomes any kind of contribution; please see [CONTRIBUTING.md](https://github.com/dropbox/pyston/blob/master/CONTRIBUTING.md) for details.
 > tl;dr: You will need to sign the [Dropbox CLA](https://opensource.dropbox.com/cla/) and run the tests.

-We have a [small list of starter projects](https://github.com/dropbox/pyston/wiki/Starter-projects), but it is often not up to date.
-If you are interested in contributing but would like to chat about where to start, please feel free to email pyston-dev.

 ### Roadmap